edeposit/edeposit.amqp.harvester/docs/api/harvester.edeposit_autoparser.rst

 message.
 As you can see in example, you can use ``$name`` as variable which holds variable name (`first` for example).

+There is also special keyword ``tagname``, which can be used to further specify correct element in case, that there is more than one element matching.

 How it works
 ------------
 Autoparser first reads all examples and locates elements, which content matching